Iffern/qaoa-qiskit/README.md

 - hybrid, for which thw quantum part is run remotely, on IBMQ, but the classical one is run locally
 - remote, for which both parts of the code are run on IBMQ

+The parts of code related with Scheduling Workflow problem were inspired by [the code by Joanna Sieńko and Julia Plewa](https://github.com/JoannaSienko/workflow-scheduling-problem-qiskit).

 ## Limitations for various versions

 ### Local